Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Field theory of metastable decay

 \section{Field theory of metastable decay}

-In this section, we evaluate the nucleation rate~\eqref{eq:l_rate} for a mean-field ferromagnetic superfluid described by the energy functional~\eqref{eq:energy}.
+In this section, we evaluate the nucleation rate~\eqref{eq:l_rate} for a ferromagnetic superfluid described by the energy functional~\eqref{eq:energy}.
 In Sec.~\ref{subsec:inst} we determine the critical droplet and its energy, and we evaluate the fluctuation determinant $D$ in Sec.~\ref{subsec:prefactor}.
 Combined results for the full nucleation rate are presented in Sec.~\ref{subsec:result}.

 Figure~\ref{fig:1} summarizes the basic elements of the theory.
 Figure~\ref{fig:1}(a) shows the phase diagram of the mean-field potential $V[\theta]$ as a function of the dimensionless detuning~$a$ and the dimensionless Rabi frequency~$c$.
-The line \mbox{$a=0$} [black bold line in Fig.~\ref{fig:1}(a)] marks the line of phase coexistence, where the potential has two degenerate minima.
-The blue shaded area indicates the region of metastable states, where $V[\theta]$ has two minima, i.e., it supports two homogeneous states of the polarization field [Figs.~\ref{fig:1}(c1)-(e1)].
-Outside of the metastable region there is only one global minimum [Fig.~\ref{fig:1}(b)].
-The boundary between these regions---known as the spinodal line---is implicitly parameterized by \mbox{$a^{2/3} + c^{2/3} = 1$}, and explicitly by
+The blue area indicates the region with a positive-$\theta$ metastable state.
+Here, $V[\theta]$ has both a global minimum (a homogeneous ground state of the polarization field) and a local minimum (a homogeneous metastable state) [see Figs.~\ref{fig:1}(c1)-(e1)].
+To the left, this region is bounded by the phase coexistence line at $a=0$, where the potential has two degenerate minima, which terminates at \mbox{$(a,c)=(0,1)$}, which is a second-order critical point of the mean-field theory.
+To the right, outside the metastability region, the potential has a single minimum [Fig.~\ref{fig:1}(b)].
+This left boundary---known as the spinodal line---is implicitly parameterized by \mbox{$a^{2/3} + c^{2/3} = 1$}, and explicitly by

-For $c>0$ and $a=0$, the potential is symmetric and its two degenerate minima are separated by a large energy barrier [Figs.~\ref{fig:1}(e1)].
-Increasing the value of $a$ tilts the potential, which increases the energy of the positive-$\theta$ minimum (which now describes a metastable state) and reduces the height of the barrier [Figs.~\ref{fig:1}(d1,c1)].
+Thus, for \mbox{$0<c<1$} and \mbox{$a=0$}, the potential is symmetric and its two degenerate minima are separated by a large energy barrier [Fig.~\ref{fig:1}(e1) shows \mbox{$a\approx 0$}].
+Increasing the value of $a$ tilts the potential, which increases the energy of the positive-$\theta$ minimum (now describing a metastable state) and reduces the height of the barrier [Figs.~\ref{fig:1}(d1,c1)].
 As \mbox{$a\to a_c$}, the barrier height approaches zero.
-Past this point, for \mbox{$a>a_c$}, the potential has a single minimum corresponding to the ground state [Fig.~\ref{fig:1}(b)].
-The rate of nucleation~\eqref{eq:l_rate} describes the rate at which a metastable state forms critical droplets that will then continue to grow.
+Past this point, for \mbox{$a>a_c$}, the potential has a single minimum [Fig.~\ref{fig:1}(b)].